 Skilled Worker Visa

-The Skilled Worker Visa was introduced in December 2020 and like its predecessor it is part of the points-based system.
-It allows overseas nationals to gain sponsorship from employers to work in the UK, but only if they are filling job roles that are classified as “skilled”.
-A “skilled” role is defined as a role deemed to be at least at the skill level of RQF Level 3, which is lower level than that required under the Tier 2 scheme, which was Level 6.
+The Skilled Worker Visa is part of the points-based system.
+It allows foreign nationals to gain sponsorship from employers to work in the UK, but only if they are filling job roles that are classified as “skilled”.
+A “skilled” role is defined as a role deemed to be at least at the skill level of RQF Level 6 (ie degree level).
+The migrant does not have to hold a degree qualification but the job must be at this level.

 Applicants may apply from outside the UK or, in some circumstances, may apply to “switch” to a Skilled Worker Visa in the UK.

-There is in most cases an English language requirement which can be satisfied by, for example, a B1 English language test.
+There is in an English language requirement which can be satisfied by, for example, a B2 English language test.

-The visa can be granted for up to five years and it provides a potential route to settlement for the migrant and family members if any.
+The visa can be granted for up to five years and it provides a potential route to settlement after five years for the migrant and family members if any.

 So, as we see, the scheme in its entirety consists of two parts: (1) sponsor licensing (2) visa application.